Minnesota Golden Gophers football

 The Minnesota Golden Gophers football team represents the University of Minnesota in college football at the NCAA Division I Football Bowl Subdivision level.
 Founded in 1882, Minnesota has been a member of the Big Ten Conference since its inception in 1896 as the Western Conference.
-The Golden Gophers claim seven national championships: 1904, 1934, 1935, 1936, 1940, 1941, and 1960.
+The Golden Gophers claim seven national championships, including four (1936, 1940, 1941, and 1960) from the major wire-service: AP Poll and/or Coaches' Poll.

 Since 2009, the Golden Gophers have played all their home games at Huntington Bank Stadium in Minneapolis, Minnesota.
+The team is currently coached by P. J. Fleck.

 History

-The Minnesota Golden Gophers college football team played its first game on September 29, 1882, a 4–0 victory over Hamline University.
+The Minnesota Gophers college football team played its first game on September 29, 1882, a 4–0 victory over Hamline University.
 Eight years later in 1890, the Gophers played host to Wisconsin in a 63–0 victory.
 With the exception of 1906, the Gophers and Badgers have played each other every year since then.
 The 132 games played against each other is the most played rivalry in Division I-A college football.

 Early years

 The sport's beginnings were humble.
 Students began gathering to play the game recreationally and its popularity grew.

 Once the sport had taken off, it was only a matter of time before a team was formed to play against other schools.
 Early teams were very loosely organized, not requiring all of the players to be students and not having designated coaches.
 The players on the team started to recruit faculty members who had played football at schools in the East to help organize the team.
 The team gained their first coach in 1883: Thomas Peebles, a philosophy professor who also recruited a cheer team for the football players, which later established him as the father of American cheerleading.
 Like many of the early coaches, his term lasted just one year.

 Some years, the football team played without a coach.
 Other years, they played with multiple coaches.
 In total, from 1882 through 1899, the team played 16 seasons of football and had 15 different coaches.
 As the years went by, the leadership structure started to become more formal.
-In 1900, the hiring of Dr. Henry L. Williams, the school’s first full-time salaried coach, signaled the end of the early, chaotic days.
+In 1900, the hiring of Dr. Henry L. Williams, the school's first full-time salaried coach, signaled the end of the early, chaotic days.